10/01/2019 – Winter has arrived at 7,000 feet in the Arizona high country. Our store is shuttered until Spring 2020. See you then! ~Shirley

 - For individual plants, the handling fee is 35 cents per plant

-- For collections,the handling fees range from $4.95 to $8.95 per collection, depending in the size and type of collection.
-The specific handling charge for each collection is listed on its store page.
+- For collections, the handling fee is $14.35 per collection.
+The handling charge for each collection is also listed on its store page.

 Strong’s does not currently ship to locations outside the continental U.S.

 Orders are filled and shipped in the order in which they are received.

 Plants are shipped on Tuesdays by U.S. Priority Mail.
 If you will include the date you prefer shipment, we will try to comply.

 You will be notified if there is to be a delay.
 Orders are filled in the order in which they are received.